This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 - a method for securing the tank(s) to a stable area

-- flashback arrestors (depending on brand)
+- flashback arrestors (depending on the brand)

 - a surface that is fire/flame safe